Orchaldir/rusted-arena-piston/docs/design/rendering/tiles.md

 ## Effects

-* The whole rectangle is rendered with the effect's color.
+* The whole rectangle is rendered with the effect's COLOR.
-* The effect's intensity (0-1) interpolates between black and its color.
+* The effect's intensity (0-1) interpolates between black and its COLOR.

 Effect | Color
 --- | ---